oracle-livelabs/oml/oml4py-adb/embd-python-sql/embd-python-sql.md

 ## Task 5: Use the table-apply function to call the script from the Python API for embedded Python execution

+>> Note: Here, we are only running the function in the Python API for embedded Python execution as a test step before running it from the SQL API for embedded Python execution.

 1. Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

   Scroll down to Task 5.